 Links To Top Result

-The links to the top result are the number of unique domains linking to the top-ranking URL, and can help indicate a topic’s passive link building potential — and, in turn, potentially your passive link building potential.
+The links to the top result are the number of unique domains linking to the top-ranking URL and can help indicate a topic’s passive link building potential — and, in turn, your passive link building potential.
 Because this metric only counts the number of referring domains, it will not count multiple links from the same site.

 Relevancy Score

 A relevancy score is a 1-3 ranking scale used to indicate how relevant the keyword is to your business.
+You’ll be the one to decide what it is based on this guide:

-- You can only mention your product or service sparingly
+- You can only mention your product or service sparingly.

-- You can talk about your product or service some of the time
+- You can talk about your product or service some of the time.

-- You can talk about your product or service throughout the entire blog post
+- You can talk about your product or service throughout the entire blog post.

 KOB Score

+The Keyword Opposition to Benefit (KOB) score is determined by the KOB analysis.
 By calculating the KOB score of each keyword, you can quickly determine which topics you should prioritize first when building out your content strategy.

 Scope

 The final metric you’ll want to record is the scope per asset for each keyword.
 This is the number of hours that you’ll have to dedicate to create a piece of content for the selected keyword.
+Include everything from the outlining phase to uploading time to ensure you can properly plan your content.

-FAQs About Keyword Research
+FAQ About Keyword Research

 Are There Free Keyword Research Tools?